therealcain/SafeEndianUnion/README.md

 ## Usage Example:

-### Converting an RGBA value to hex and backwards:
+### Converting an RGBA value to hex and hex to RGBA:
 ```cpp
 struct RGBA {
     unsigned char r, g, b, a;